 Can I use TradingView on MAC?

-Yes, You can use TradingView on MAC.
-It is one of the best Forex software for MAC.
+Yes, you can use TradingView on a Mac.
+It is one of the best Forex software programs for Macs.